A Dancer's Reflection Class Descriptions

 Ballet is the foundation of all forms of dance.
 Ballet involves barre work, center exercises, and moving combinations.
 Students will focus on technique, flexibility, strength, and body placement.
 Ballet is very disciplined and precise.
 It focuses on the dancer’s turnout and center body placement, while developing strength, stamina, coordination, and grace.

--Offered as part of “Dance Fusion” for 5-7 year olds
+-Offered as part of “Dance Fusion” for students in Kindergarten through 2nd Grade

--Offered as a stand-alone class for all levels starting at age 8
+-Offered as a stand-alone class for students entering 3rd grade and above